pierrediedhiou/cybersecurity-journey/glossary.md

 to be reused (ex: name="Pierre")
 - **VM** — Virtual Machine, a software-based emulation of a physical computer that runs its own operating system
+- **Vulnerability** — A design, coding or logic flaw in a system that can be exploited to disclose information or execute unauthorized code
 ## W
 - **Web Shell** — Malicious script uploaded to a web server giving browser-based shell access